 SecureAccess Washington does not use applets, so you are not required to use applets to browse this site.

-You may contact CTS as follows.
-For general questions, technical issues about SecureAccess Washington: CTS Service Desk Phone: (360) 753-2454 / (888) 241-7597 To access your personally identifiable information we collect, if any, or to request correction of factual errors in your personally identifiable information you can contact us
+You may contact CTS as follows: For general questions, technical issues about SecureAccess Washington: you may submit a ticket.
+To access your personally identifiable information we collect, if any, or to request correction of factual errors in your personally identifiable information you can contact us

 To review your personal information, or request correction of your personal information: